by Kristen Monroe & Krissy Polley

 One thing is certain across all emerging trends in Qualitative: the consumer is still and will remain at the forefront.
 Consumer-centric thinking and research design will guide how companies conduct qualitative research in 2018 and beyond.

-As key members in Qualitative Services , Kristen Monroe and Krissy Polley are responsible for the design and management of qualitative projects.
-In addition, they regularly consult on projects and stay abreast of the latest trends and technologies within the industry to better serve Burke clients.
+As a key member in Qualitative Services , Krissy Polley is responsible for the design and management of qualitative projects.
+In addition, she regularly consults on projects and stays abreast of the latest trends and technologies within the industry to better serve Burke clients.